arshma/Clientless-RotMG/README.md

 - Color coded inventory/backpack/vault items.
 - Easy trade UI.

-Note: Prebuilt jar available in /dist if you didn't want to build.

 ### Requirements:
 1) XMLGrabber1.0+ by Ninjin.
 It is used to extract game data (objects, tiles, items, etc...).
 A copy is included in /dist.
 Or you can get    a copy from: https://github.com/Ninjin89/xmlgrabber
 2) Java 8. https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html